ultradns/dns_sprockets/README.rst

-      -z s, --zone s        Name of zone to validate [www.ultradns.com] -l s, --loader s      Zone loader method to use (one of: file, xfr) [xfr] -s s, --source s      Loader source to use [127.0.0.1#53] -i s, --include s     Only include this test (can use multiple times) -x s, --exclude s     Exclude this test (can use multiple times) -d s, --define s      Define other params (can use multiple times) -f s, --force-dnssec-type s
+      -z s, --zone s        Name of zone to validate [www.ultradns.com] -l s, --loader s      Zone loader method to use (one of: file, xfr) [xfr] -s s, --source s      Loader source to use [127.0.0.1#53] -i s, --include s     Only include this validator (can use multiple times) -x s, --exclude s     Exclude this validator (can use multiple times) -d s, --define s      Define other params (can use multiple times) -f s, --force-dnssec-type s
                             Use DNSSEC type (one of: detect, unsigned, NSEC,